00:00

 Translated by John Leatham

-The allusions and word-plays in this song cannot be rendered into English.
-The incoherence and lack of meaning here are not fortuitous.
-The words are broken down into sounds and linked to one another not by virtue of their significance but through a relationship based solely on the weight of their acoustic value.
-The song functions almost like an incantation, in other words, like a magic spell, unclear and obscure, which is spoken to serve a specific purpose –in this case, to promote fertility– and furthermore to create the necessary sexual atmosphere simply through the utterance of sex-related words.
-Miranda Terzopoulou (1994)
+The allusions and wordplay in this song cannot be translated into English.
+Its incoherence and lack of apparent meaning are not accidental.
+The words break down into mere sounds, linked not by their significance but by the weight of their acoustic value alone.
+The song functions almost like an incantation — a kind of magic spell, obscure and opaque, spoken to fulfil a specific purpose: in this case, to promote fertility.
+It also aims to create the necessary erotic atmosphere simply through the utterance of sex-related words.